IFB Industries Ltd leads gainers in 'A' group

 -

-Aditya Birla Capital Ltd, Jamna Auto Industries Ltd, IFCI Ltd and Force Motors Ltd are among the other gainers in the BSE's 'A' group today, 04 September 2020.
+Hatsun Agro Product Ltd, Ashoka Buildcon Ltd, Dixon Technologies (India) Ltd and Sun Pharma Advanced Research Company Ltd are among the other gainers in the BSE's 'A' group today, 08 September 2020.

-Aditya Birla Capital Ltd, Jamna Auto Industries Ltd, IFCI Ltd and Force Motors Ltd are among the other gainers in the BSE's 'A' group today, 04 September 2020.
+Hatsun Agro Product Ltd, Ashoka Buildcon Ltd, Dixon Technologies (India) Ltd and Sun Pharma Advanced Research Company Ltd are among the other gainers in the BSE's 'A' group today, 08 September 2020.

-IFB Industries Ltd soared 14.93% to Rs 555.5 at 11:53 IST.
+IFB Industries Ltd surged 7.71% to Rs 563.3 at 11:54 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 53974 shares were traded on the counter so far as against the average daily volumes of 18599 shares in the past one month.
+On the BSE, 24306 shares were traded on the counter so far as against the average daily volumes of 23496 shares in the past one month.

-Aditya Birla Capital Ltd surged 8.44% to Rs 77.05.
+Hatsun Agro Product Ltd spiked 6.33% to Rs 794.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 9.68 lakh shares were traded on the counter so far as against the average daily volumes of 2.68 lakh shares in the past one month.
+On the BSE, 9131 shares were traded on the counter so far as against the average daily volumes of 4697 shares in the past one month.

-Jamna Auto Industries Ltd spiked 8.37% to Rs 48.55.
+Ashoka Buildcon Ltd soared 6.30% to Rs 72.5.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 3.31 lakh shares were traded on the counter so far as against the average daily volumes of 3.2 lakh shares in the past one month.
+On the BSE, 3.53 lakh shares were traded on the counter so far as against the average daily volumes of 3.45 lakh shares in the past one month.

-IFCI Ltd jumped 7.20% to Rs 7.3.
+Dixon Technologies (India) Ltd exploded 5.71% to Rs 9433.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 12.95 lakh shares were traded on the counter so far as against the average daily volumes of 7.6 lakh shares in the past one month.
+On the BSE, 22044 shares were traded on the counter so far as against the average daily volumes of 3748 shares in the past one month.

-Force Motors Ltd spurt 6.05% to Rs 1151.1.
+Sun Pharma Advanced Research Company Ltd gained 5.61% to Rs 187.2.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 13784 shares were traded on the counter so far as against the average daily volumes of 11350 shares in the past one month.
+On the BSE, 77265 shares were traded on the counter so far as against the average daily volumes of 93480 shares in the past one month.

 Powered by Capital Market - Live News